Plateau

 i. mixed populations in later times.

 c.
-Mostly Shoshone spoken believed to have emigrated from south-central plains in “Shoshone wedge.”
+Mostly Shoshone spoken in Southern and Eastern areas, believed to have emigrated from south-central plains in “Shoshone wedge.”

 d.
 Simple burials with few artifacts interred.